Alexandrovsk-Sakhalinsky (town): History

-In 1926, the town was renamed Alexandrovsk-Sakhalinsky to distinguish it from other places of the same name.
+In 1926, the town was renamed Alexandrovsk-Sakhalinsky to distinguish it from other places named Alexandrovsk.

 Alexandrovsk-Sakhalinsky was the administrative center of Sakhalin Oblast between 1932 and 1947.
 It was also known as the coal mining center of the island during Soviet times.

 Administrative and municipal status

 Within the framework of administrative divisions, Alexandrovsk-Sakhalinsky serves as the administrative center of Alexandrovsk-Sakhalinsky District and is subordinated to it.
 As a municipal division, the town of Alexandrovsk-Sakhalinsky and thirteen rural localities of Alexandrovsk-Sakhalinsky District are incorporated as Alexandrovsk-Sakhalinsky Urban Okrug.

 Economy and infrastructure

 The economy of Alexandrovsk-Sakhalinsky is mainly reliant on its harbor, the oldest and previously most important on Sakhalin, and the mining of black coal in the local area.

 Climate

 Alexandrovsk-Sakhalinsky has a humid continental climate (Köppen climate classification Dfb) with short mild to warm summers and long, very cold winters.